srogatch/TextMatching/README.md

 Here is a program for finding the most similar file (to a sample file) in a repository of candidate files.

-Below is the output for sample "FAIRY TALES By The Brothers Grimm"
+Below is the output for sample "FAIRY TALES By The Brothers Grimm" against a repository of 10 other books.
 ```
 0.0320757 Repo\THE ADVENTURES OF TOM SAWYER.txt
 0.0363329 Repo\A TALE OF TWO CITIES - A STORY OF THE FRENCH REVOLUTION.txt